Youth Human Trafficking Survivor Support Services

 • Case management

-• Wellness programs
+• Wellness programming

 speech bubble

-• Disconnected from friends, family, school/community/spiritual organizations
+• Disconnection from friends, family, school/community/spiritual organizations

-• Increased/developmentally inappropriate sexualized behaviors
+• Developmentally inappropriate sexualized behavior

-• Loss of independence or autonomy
+• Loss of independence or control over personal decisions

-• Poor or unstable living conditions
+• Unstable or unsafe living conditions

-• Lack or personal possessions
+• Lack of personal possessions

 Note: Not all indicators listed above are present in every human trafficking situation, and the presence or absence of any of the indicators is not necessarily proof of human trafficking.